IamAmeen/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates a directory script that creates a directory
+A script that creates a directory